Federal judge grants Trump's special master request to review Mar-a-Lago materials

 Legal experts have told NPR that requesting a special master is another attempt from Trump to undermine the work of the Justice Department and question their integrity.
 But others have argued that it will just be another procedural loophole the department has to go through during their investigation into the documents.

-Cannon presided over arguments at a hearing on the matter on Thursday afternoon and said she would rule later.

-On Friday, she unsealed a list of items the FBI seized from former President Trump's Mar-a-Lago home during a court-authorized search last month.
+On Friday, Cannon unsealed a list of items the FBI seized from former President Trump's Mar-a-Lago home during a court-authorized search last month.

 Previous documents filed in court by the Department of Justice revealed that Trump was holding several classified documents at Mar-a-Lago, and the DOJ has raised questions on whether Trump and his team attempted to obstruct justice by concealing or removing some of the documents authorities wanted.